scottgriv/PRG-Personal-Repository-Guidelines/_site/guidelines/readme_guidelines.md

 > **REQUIRED** section for **Gold** and **Silver** tiers.
 > **Bronze** tier projects do not require this section, but feel free to add it if you want.

-- The table of contents should be a list of links to each section of your README.
+- The table of contents should be a list of links to each section of your `README`.
 - This should be the second section after the description.

 ## Background Story